Skip to content

 Below are some cons and considerations while using singleton –

-object in Swift, it may become challenging for a programmer to trace and identify which specific class or part of the code modified the state at a given point in time.
-This lack of clarity can lead to difficulties in understanding, debugging, and maintaining the codebase, as the programmer may lose insight into the origin of state changes.This scenario is particularly relevant when using a singleton for shared state management, where various parts of the application might independently update the state without explicit tracking of the source of the updates. - Dependency Ripples: Challenges with Centralizing Functionality in a Singleton
+1. Global State – if multiple classes are updating the state of a singleton object in Swift, it may become challenging for a programmer to trace and identify which specific class or part of the code modified the state at a given point in time.
+This lack of clarity can lead to difficulties in understanding, debugging, and maintaining the codebase, as the programmer may lose insight into the origin of state changes.This scenario is particularly relevant when using a singleton for shared state management, where various parts of the application might independently update the state without explicit tracking of the source of the updates.

 Let suppose you are using a common code inside singleton, a small change within the singleton’s functions requires modifications across multiple locations where it’s utilized.